liaochunyang/Thesis/Chapter2/Fig2.1/readme.md

+# Figure 2.1

-This folder contains the code for producing Fig 2.1.
+This folder contains the MATLAB code for producing the figure Fig 2.1 in my thesis.